Disabled 10-year-old kicked out of Boston Market for not wearing mask

 Newman said she wants to raise awareness that people who have disabilities are exempt from wearing masks.
 She said she hopes more people will have compassion for others during this difficult time.

+After our report on Action News at 4pm, Boston Market sent a revised statement that reads:

 "Boston Market strives to provide the best guest experience possible.
-Guest and employee health and safety is our top priority and we regret the guest experience was not met while trying to maintain these safety standards.
-We have trained our staff at this location and assure a situation like this will be handled differently going forward.
-We appreciate your understanding during this difficult time."
+Guest and employee health and safety is our top priority, and we sincerely apologize that the guest experience was not met while trying to maintain these safety standards.
+We are retraining our staff at this location to ensure a situation like this never happens again."

 Disabled 10-year-old kicked out of Boston Market for not wearing mask